VODGroup/AccessibilityDocumentation/Sources/iOSAccessibilityHandbook/iOSAccessibilityHandbook.docc/Pages/Introduction/AccessibilityFeatures/SwitchControl/SwitchControl.md

 }

 ### Switch Control Users
-The feature is essential for those who **lack the ability to operate the device** the conventional way: people with physical and cognitive limitations that won't allow them to use the phone with particular *dexterity*.
+The feature is essential for those who **lack the ability to operate the device** the conventional way: people with physical and cognitive limitations that won't allow them to use the device with particular *dexterity*.

 @Image(source: sady-at, alt: "") {
     **Sady Paulson**, a video editor with **cerebral palsy** uses **Switch Control** to do what she wants